 Violence begets violence, war begets more wars.
 These facts have been known to generations before our time and we should not have to learn this horrible truth again.
 Events have been forgotten by history and covered up by administrations.
 Old angers and hatreds have been instilled in new generations.
 We cannot continue in this manner and survive as a people.
 We must calm down, face the facts of where we have come from, and put our minds to diffusing the crisis and not making it worse.
 Is there a solution?
-YES, there is; knowledge, understanding and the courage to face our past and vow to resolve it without violence or prejudice.
+Yes, there is; knowledge, understanding and the courage to vow to resolve it without violence or prejudice.
 Americans are in a unique position to help through John Fitzgerald Kennedy's peace legacy enshrined in his 1963 American University Speech.
-Activating his plan will be a new Declaration of Human Rights for the 21st century that will lay the foundation for a peaceful world to emerge out of the final chaotic stage of empire.
+Activating his plan will help bring forth the peaceful world we all want out of the final chaotic stage of empire.